irisnet/irishub/modules/service/spec/01_state.md

 # State

-## Parameters
+## Params

-`Parameters` define the rules on which the service module depends to guarantee the interaction between the consumer and provider.
+`Params` defines the rules on which the service module depends to guarantee the interaction between the consumer and provider.

 ```go
 type Params struct {